-The main objective of this engineering degree is to produce graduates with a broad and balanced set of skills and attributes required for the design and manufacture of innovative technical products.
-It is a variant of the Mechanical Engineering degree, which after first year, focuses on design process methodology, materials, manufacturing and analysis.
+The main objective of this engineering degree is to produce graduates with a broad and balanced set of skills and attributes required for the design and manufacture of innovative, optimised and sustainable technical products for the 21st century.
+This course develops the technical, personal, interpersonal and professional skills necessary to do that.
+It is a variant of the Mechanical Engineering degree, which focuses on design process methodology, materials, manufacturing and analysis.

 Product Design Engineering - Sandwich Degree highlights